Sye0x/Final-Year-Project/README.md

 ## **Summary**

 The Hotel Hospitality AI Manager is designed to modernize the hospitality industry by seamlessly blending multilingual AI services, interactive hotel schematics, and efficient booking management features.
 With the possibility of deploying on edge devices, it ensures real-time, secure, and personalized guest experiences while optimizing hotel operations.
-By leveraging cutting-edge technology, this solution empowers hotels to meet the demands of international travelers and deliver top-tier service efficiently and effectively.
+By leveraging Flutter for the front-end, this solution delivers a user-friendly and consistent experience across multiple platforms, empowering hotels to meet the demands of international travelers and deliver top-tier service efficiently and effectively.